Conspiracy theories and where to find them on TikTok: Methods

-We modified the original prompts by describing the input as a "transcription of a video" rather than the textual content of a post.
-Additionally, we changed the labels to 1 for positive cases (conspiracy) and 0 for negative cases (not conspiracy), instead of the \textit{"yes/no"} choice used by the original authors.
-We label the videos based on the results of the conspiracy hashtag enrichment process (see \cref{subsec:rq1}).

-We use LLMs to classify conspiracy theories videos, using three cases, devised to represent the possible data sources available to implement such a system.
-In addition to evaluating individual LLMs as classifiers, we also consider an ensemble decision using a majority voting strategy on the output returned by the three models. \begin{itemize} \item \textbf{\Cone: Balanced dataset with distant labels:} An ideal case where there is wide availability of positive class videos. \item \textbf{\Ctwo: Unbalanced dataset with distant labeling:} A more realistic setting with increased difficulty, with a minority of conspiracy videos (1/8), labeled based on their hashtags. \item \textbf{\Cthree: Unbalanced dataset with manual labeling:} The setting is the same one as \Ctwo, but this time the labels of the positive class are obtained manually. \end{itemize}
+To test the system in a variety of settings representative of the operational conditions that might be encountered in practice, we use LLMs to classify conspiracy theories videos in three configurations of the data sources available: \begin{squishlist} \item \textbf{\Cone: Balanced dataset with distant labeling:} An ideal case with wide availability of positive-class videos ($\sfrac{1}{2}$ of the dataset); \item \textbf{\Ctwo: Unbalanced dataset with distant labeling:} A more realistic setting with a minority of positive examples ($\sfrac{1}{8}$) and an increased representation of the negative class; \item \textbf{\Cthree: Unbalanced dataset with manual labeling:} The setting is the same as \Ctwo, but the labels of the positive class are obtained manually. \end{squishlist}

-We run our pipeline with \num{25} different input seeds (see \Cref{appendixA}) and two different datasets, one balanced and one unbalanced, to challenge the consistency of the models.
-The balanced dataset is composed of \num{1666} entries, with \num{887} entries of the positive (conspiracy) class and \num{779} items of the negative class (not conspiracy).
-The unbalanced dataset instead is a subset of the balanced one, composed of the same number of negative class items and a subset of \num{100} items of the positive class.
-We downloaded the videos that matched the conspiratorial hashtags and obtained their transcriptions with Whisper.
-We then excluded the videos that resulted in having an unintelligible transcription (due to being without spoken content or having overbearing music).

-We kept as a constant parameter the \texttt{Temperature}, which was always set to \num{0}, to enhance reproducibility \cite{tornberg2024best}.
-In \Cref{fig:durations_text} we show the distributions of the length (in words) of the captions we extracted with Whisper.
-There is a significant statistical difference between the two distributions (Two-sided Mann-Whitney, ($p<0.01$)).
-We investigate the correlation between the length of the caption and the performance of LLMs in \Cref{subsec:LLMS}.